Student Presentation Venues

 Discovery Education 3M Young Scientist Challenge

-Video Entries submitted in April.
+Video Entries submitted March 19.
 Judging begins May and semi-finalists announced in June.
 Finalists announced in October.

 Students, grades 5-8, are invited to create a 1-2 minute video describing a new, innovative solution that could solve an everyday problem.
 Ten finalists will be chosen for their passion for science, spirit of innovation and ingenuity, and effective communication skills.
 Thousands of students nationwide have participated in the competition and winners have gone on to do some amazing things; including speak in front of members of Congress, work with the nation's top scientists, and pursue academic careers in the sciences.
 Each national finalist earns an exclusive summer mentorship with a 3M scientist to complete a summer “innovation” assignment.
 Together they will work virtually through pre-assigned objectives with resources and support provided by Discovery Education and 3M.
 In the fall, 10 finalists will receive a trip to St. Paul, Minnesota, during which they will present their completed "innovation" to a panel of judges.
 In addition, they will compete in a series of scored scientific challenges during the live event.
 Finalists will be judged on their scientific problem solving, innovation and ingenuity, and communication skills.
 The highest scoring finalist earns the title America’s Top Young Scientist and wins $25,000 and a once-in-a-lifetime trip to Costa Rica!